The Ultimate Adventure Guide to an Iceland Honeymoon

 What to Pack for an Iceland Honeymoon

-Before you hop on the plane, have all your gear packed and ready to go.
-Due to Iceland's rainy and windy weather, it's best to pack waterproof shoes and outerwear.
-For those interested in heavy-duty hiking and sightseeing, don't forget comfortable boots and light layers you can easily remove if the temperature warms up.
+For those interested in heavy-duty hiking and sightseeing, your packing checklist should also include comfortable boots and light layers you can easily remove if the temperature warms up.
 Pack something warm and cozy in case you start to feel the cold settle into your bones.